-East London’s most epic enclave of best bars, hip hang outs and outdoor courtyards has to be Hackney Wick, an industrial neighbourhood along the banks of the canal, packed full of street-art, pop-ups and waterside watering holes.
+Hackney Wick has to be East London’s most epic enclave of best bars, hip hang outs and outdoor courtyards.
+An industrial neighbourhood along the banks of the Lee Canal, Hackney Wick in London is packed full of street-art, pop-ups and waterside watering holes.

-Here is our guide to all the best bars and breweries to visit in Hackney Wick, East London
+Here is our 2024 guide to all the best pubs, bars and breweries to visit in Hackney Wick, East London:

 1. Howling Hops

-Address: Unit 9A Queen’s Yard, White Post Ln, Hackney Wick, London E9 5EN
+Address: Howling Hops Tank Bar and Brewpub, Unit 9A Queen’s Yard, White Post Lane, Hackney Wick, London E9 5EN

 2. Crate Brewery and Pizzeria